cobwebch/external_import/Documentation/User/General/Index.rst

 The purpose of this extension is to take data from somewhere else (called the "*external source*") than the local TYPO3 CMS database and store it into that local database.
-Data from the external source is matched to local tables and fields using information stored in the TCA, using the extended syntax provided by this extension.
+Data from the external source is matched to local tables and fields, using information stored in the TCA with the extended syntax provided by this extension.

 The extension can either fetch the data from some external source or